theadventuresof/JustPOS/README.md

 sed - Almost(?) always included with Linux
 CUPS - for printing receipts

+Printers-----------------------------------------------------------

+Printers are detected with lpstat -v (via CUPS).
+Installing your printer through cups is not covered here.
+Although you may have luck trying via localhost:631/ in your browser.
+If you do not have CUPS installed you will have to check the documentation for your distro.

+Since JustPOS is designed with small operations in mind, only two printers are supported.
+Under the settings menu there is a checkbox for each printer to be enabled.
+Check there first if you have issues.

+A second row of checkboxes selects which printer to select/change.
+One printer prints tickets to the grill, while the other prints to the counter.
+The detected devices are displayed below the checkboxes and if more than five devices are detected, the window may be scrolled to show more devices.
+If a printer is already selected in .conf, it will appear with blue highlighting when you attempt to modify it through the settings menu.

 Scrolling----------------------------------------------------------

 The scrolling functions -- as mentioned above -- were tested